 Pushing for more diversity

 Meanwhile, grassroots organizations are continuing push for more diversity in Canadian media.
-Among the biggest players is BIPOC TV & Film based in Toronto.
-Founded in 2012, the group is comprised of creatives from all walks of life who are dedicated to increasing diversity, both in front of and behind the camera.
+Among the biggest players is BIPOC TV & Film.
+Founded in 2012, the Toronto-based group is comprised of creatives from all walks of life who are dedicated to increasing diversity, both in front of and behind the camera.
 The group holds panel discussions, Q&A sessions, workshops, and a variety of networking events to help BIPOC secure jobs in the film and TV industry.

 “I want to see Black people, Indigenous people, People of Colour — especially women — at the head and heading studios,” she said.
 “I want to see a beautiful, eclectic array of stories told by individuals from those cultures and backgrounds.
 I want to see a table (of creators) that looks like the world.”